Today we highlight fascinating Japanese-Australian artist, Hiromi Tango, who is based in Tweed Heads, NSW.

 Born in Japan and migrating to Australia after university, Hiromi combines craft with neuroscientific concepts to create textile sculptures and performances that prompt deep reflection.
-Much of her art explores ideas around healing and how her ‘recipes for art magic’, has the potential to support development and recovery.
+Much of her art explores ideas around healing and how her ‘recipes for art magic’, have the potential to support development and recovery.

 Hiromi bravely approaches intensely personal histories – such as being estranged from her family, her father’s dementia, and her miscarriage – through diligently-researched art projects.
 She also encourages others (on occasion entire communities!) to heal their wounds by collaborating in her cathartic construction processes, before later introducing these evocative exhibitions to wider audiences for further contemplation.

 Having showcased extensively throughout Australia and Asia and Europe, the industrious artist’s latest exhibition, Healing Chromosomes, is currently on at Sullivan+Strumpf in Sydney.
-Bringing together prints, performance and an epic double helix of twisted fabric and yarn, this body of work taps into the impacts of our fast-paced, device dependent lifestyles, and the affects these may be having on us as a species.
+Bringing together prints, performance and an epic double helix of twisted fabric and yarn, this body of work taps into the impacts of our fast-paced, device dependent lifestyles, and the effects these may be having on us as a species.

-The brilliant and inspiring artist generously made time for an interview with this week, as floods from ex-Tropical Cyclone Debbie caused chaos in her home of Tweed Heads – thank you Hiromi!
+The brilliant and inspiring artist generously made time for an interview this week, as floods from ex-Tropical Cyclone Debbie caused chaos in her home of Tweed Heads – thank you Hiromi!